doorgan/sourceror/README.md

     end
     ```

-Note Sourceror considers leading comments to the ones that are found in the same
+Note that Sourceror considers leading comments to the ones that are found in the
-line as a node, and trailing coments to the ones that are found in the same line
+same line as a node, and trailing coments to the ones that are found in the same
-or before the ending line of a node, based on the `end`, `closing` or
+line or before the ending line of a node, based on the `end`, `closing` or
 `end_of_expression` line.
+This also makes the Sourceror AST consistent with
+the way the Elixir formatter works, making it easier to reason about how a given
+AST would be formatted.

 ## Working with line numbers